 Join our Giving Project

-The Giving Project is an innovative new model for funding social change, building community, and leadership development.
-It brings together a multiracial, cross-class group of people who are passionate about social change and interested in building their skills in fundraising, grantmaking, and community building.
-Participants work together to raise and grant money to organizations that build power for social change in Colorado.
+Chinook Fund is proud to collaborate with 6 other community foundations and justice funders in the national development of this innovative philanthropy model.
+The Giving Project brings together a multiracial, cross-class group of people who are passionate about social change and interested in building their skills in fundraising, grantmaking, and community building.
+Participants work together to deepen their understanding of social justice principles in order to support organizations that build power for systemic change in Colorado.

 How does the Giving Project work?